kyma-project/api-gateway/docs/user/tutorials/01-40-expose-workload/01-41-expose-multiple-workloads.md

       - **Path**: `/headers`
       - **Handler**: `no_auth`
       - **Methods**: `GET`
-      - In the `Service` section, select the name of the first Service you deployed and use the port `8000`.
+      - In the `Service` section, select the name of the first Service you deployed and use port `8000`.
     - To expose the second service, add a Rule with the following configuration:
       - **Path**: `/get`
       - **Handler**: `no_auth`
       - **Methods**: `GET`
-      - In the `Service` section, select the name of the second Service you deployed and use the port `8000`.
+      - In the `Service` section, select the name of the second Service you deployed and use port `8000`.
       <!-- tabs:end -->

 3. To create the APIRule, select **Create**.